blockapps/create-strato-dapp/README.md

 This utility makes the following assumptions:

-1. The application will execute on port 80 on `localhost`
+1. The application will execute on `localhost`
-2. STRATO is being executed with `OAUTH_ENABLED` and the user has OAuth details for the relevant identity server
+2. STRATO is running on a remote node with `OAUTH_ENABLED` and the user has OAuth details for the relevant identity server

 It is possible to setup the application for a different environment by modifying the config that is generated under `project-name-server/config` directory.